ErikEnsminger/FastRPA/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+## Description

 The goal of FastRPA is to speed up the interpretation time of root length measurement data.
 Manually selecting, organizing and analysing data of potentially thousands of root measurements are time consuming.
 FastRPA enables a semi-automatic solution, enabling the user to select root length measurements from the multiple output file of FastIDR imageJ tool, thereby centralizing data from numerous data files.
+This package was developed using `R version 4.1.1 (2021-08-10`, `Platform: x86_64-apple-darwin17.0 (64-bit)` and `Running under: macOS Big Sur 11.4`

 ## Installation